 REQUEST FEE SCHEDULE

-Dental materials have come a long way since porcelain fused to metal (PFM) was first introduced in the 60s.
+Dental materials have come a long way since porcelain-fused-to-metal (PFM) was first introduced in the 60s.
 The push to provide improved materials has been driven primarily by the need to develop materials that offer improved esthetics combined with strength and durability.

 Material Selection